JosephAntony/Lua-5.3-Portable-Batteries-Windows-10-32bit/README.md

 microlight 1.0-1
 penlight 1.3.2-2

-Unzip it anywhere and run test.bat. **It runs even from USB key.**
+**Start your adventure with Lua!**
+Unzip it anywhere and run test.bat.
 Your feedback is highly appreciated.